phonegap/phonegap-docs/docs/4-phonegap-build/2-configuring/0-index.html.md

 layout: subpage
 ---

 PhoneGap and PhoneGap Build are built upon the Apache Cordova Project.
-Spend some time at [docs.cordova.io](http://docs.cordova.io) to get more familiar with how PhoneGap and Cordova applications are configured.
+Spend some time with [the Cordova docs](https://cordova.apache.org/docs) to get more familiar with how PhoneGap and Cordova applications are configured.

 PhoneGap applications are configured using a `config.xml` file.
 This should be at the root of your application.